saleepeppe/datasciencedrawer/gbtboilerplate/README.md

 1. Copy a preprocessed dataset **(no missing values)** in the folder data.

-**IMPORTANT**: The scripts assume the dataset is a csv with a semicolon separator named (dataset.csv).
+**IMPORTANT**: The scripts assume the dataset is a csv file, with a semicolon separator, named dataset.csv.

 **IMPORTANT**: The scripts assume there is a column, named ```SET``` which tells if the record is part of the training set ```train```, the validation set ```valid``` or the testing set ```test```.